 « Allons tous au tribunal : je vais vous poursuivre.

 Venez, je n’accepte pas de refus,

 Car vraiment ce matin je n’ai rien à faire. »

-These are only a few examples of how challenging it is to translate a fantasy book, especially one written 151 years ago stuffed with made-up words, wit and poems – it’s almost impossible to take everything into account.
+These are only a few examples of how challenging it is to translate a fantasy book, especially one written over 150 years ago stuffed with made-up words, wit and poems – it’s almost impossible to take everything into account.
 It’s clear that there is never just one way to translate something, and, especially when it comes to literature, the actual linguistic exchange is only a small part of translation.

 I hope you found this interesting!
 Have you ever read a fantasy/children’s book in another language?
 Which translator’s strategy do you prefer?
 I’d love to hear from you if you have any questions or thoughts.